cwells/doc2/README.rst

 Variables  (type, default)
 --------------------------
-:debug:    (boolean, False)  cause some output to be generated whenever this rule is matched
+:debug:    (boolean, False)  cause some output to be generated whenever this rule is matched, regardless of -v option
 :discard:  (boolean, False)  causes the current element to be discarded
 :replace:  (string, None)    replace the current element with string
 :combine:  (boolean, False)  combine all similar sibling elements into a single comma-separated string